tytydraco/yessleep/out/My_mother_passed_and_I_still_follow_her_little_rituals.md

 My phone vibrates.
 I smile at the movement because I know exactly who it is.

-Meet you at the usual place babe?
+‘Meet you at the usual place babe?’

-Absolutely :D
+‘Absolutely :D’

 The street feels alive in a way the house never does.
 Cars hum in the distance, a dog barks somewhere behind a fence, and the sound of my shoes on the pavement feels light.
 I catch a rhythm in the tapping, I almost want to match it, then shake my head.
 It passes.